-3-credit final paper or project: If the student has registered for the 3-credit final requirement, and is not enrolled in any other courses during that semester, the final requirement must be completed and examined within that semester.
+3-credit final paper or project: If the student has registered for the 3-credit final requirement and is not enrolled in any other courses during that semester, the final requirement must be completed and examined within that semester.
 If the student has registered for the 3-credit final requirement and is still enrolled in one or more courses during that semester that are required for the completion of the degree, the final requirement must be completed and examined by the end of the following semester.

-Any exception to this policy must be approved by the Academic Policy Committee and the Coordinator of International Student and Scholar Services.
+Any exception to this policy must be approved by the Academic Policy Committee, the Academic Advisor, and the Student Exchange and Visitor Program Coordinator.

-Note: This policy allows students a maximum of two regular semesters before being examined.
+Note.
+This policy allows students a maximum of two regular semesters before being examined.